lsst-dm/forcedPhotDbDemo/readme_sql.txt

 -- -rw-rw---- 1 mysql mysql 5.7G Apr  6 14:49 Source.MYD
 -- -rw-rw---- 1 mysql mysql 5.0G Apr  6 15:03 Source.MYI

+Note: loading data into table with htm index defined takes 34 min 35.56 sec, so it is faster than adding index later

 ------------ make a copy to have sorted and non sorted version ---------

 create table SourceNotSorted like Source;